 It is very important to protect your blog from lawsuits and theft in this current modern time.
 It’s not easy to apply copyright laws at the time of the internet.
+In this article, we will discuss blogging legally.

 Through the internet, freedom of speech has been widely used and there are both bad and good sides to it.
 One good side of it is you can freely express yourself online.
 On the other hand, one bad side of it is your information could easily be stolen from you.

-Why do we post on the internet?
+Why do we post on the internet and how do blogging legally can affect us?

 One reason might be that you want to express yourself and spread information.
 You also hope that someone can read what you wrote online.
 That’s probably your first thought.
 You wouldn’t think that someone might steal what you have written.
 However, of course, content theft is also happening online and there are plenty of cases of it.
 If you’re a blogger or content writer, you need to know how to protect your content.
-One thing you could do if your content is stolen is you could submit a claim to Google if your content is taken according to the United States Digital Millennium Copyright Act or DMCA.
+One thing you could do if your content is stolen, you can submit a claim to Google if your content is taken according to the United States Digital Millennium Copyright Act or DMCA.

 Do we need to have a republication policy?

 Yes.
-We greatly suggest adding a republication policy on your blog.
+We greatly suggest adding a republication policy to your blog.
 This can tell people reading your blog if they can use your content or not.
 Your notice can simply state something like “You do not have permission to take content from my website and post it on your site.”
 You may also allow your readers to publish a quote of 100 words or less from your original article with a link to the original article.
 If they decide to republish a partial post, their post must be completely the same thing that appears on your website with all links included.
 You can also say that special permission should be asked to republish more than 100 words from your website.
 For full articles, you can also not permit them to republish without permission.

 If you have seen websites copying and stealing your content, you can contact Google and they can remove the copied content from Google’s search results.